Your Michigan degree…simplified.

-The simplicity and flexibility of this agreement allows a transfer student to work towards the completion of the general education requirements of the community college and a four‐year institution at the same time.
+The simplicity and flexibility of this agreement allow a transfer student to work towards the completion of the general education requirements of the community college and a four‐year institution at the same time.
 If done carefully, students may also satisfy additional major, minor, and general education requirements specified by the receiving college.
-This will greatly reduce the likelihood of taking courses at one institution that do not apply toward the completion of a bachelor’s degree.
+This will greatly reduce the likelihood of taking courses at one institution that does not apply toward the completion of a bachelor’s degree.
 Students planning to transfer to UM-Flint are encouraged to work with academic advisors at both UM-Flint and their current institution in order to learn how they can make the most of their academic experience.

-In order to complete a MTA, students must successfully complete at least 30 credits from an approved list of courses at a sending institution with at least a grade of 2.0 in each course.
-A list of approved MTA courses by institution can be found here.
+In order to complete an MTA, students must successfully complete at least 30 credits from an approved list of courses at a sending institution with at least a grade of 2.0 in each course.
+A list of approved MTA courses by the institution can be found here.
 These credits, which will be certified by a sending institution, should be met according to the following distributions:

 - One course in English Composition